 As an app development company, we know what exactly PoC is.
 Having worked with a lot of startups since 2010.
-We know how important it is to be efficient with one’s resource.
+We know how important it is to be efficient with one’s resources.

 Note: Whatever features you are thinking about adding to your mobile or web application, just go for the PoC.
 It’s not just about the coding but it’s all about the proof of concept.

-The process of launching the valuable features of your product to the end users so that you can get to know if your product is working well, your the audience is having a good experience with the product in the future with more features, so in simple terms launching the product with the less feature so you can make the decision on the early stage.
+The process of launching the valuable features of your product to the end users so that you can get to know if your product is working well, your audience is having a good experience with the product in the future with more features, so in simple terms launching the product with the less feature so you can decide on the early stage.

-After acquiring the feedback’s from the early users other features and options moved into design and development.
+After acquiring feedback from the early user other features and options moved into design and development.

 Get feedback from the customers (Direct or Indirect).

-“ MVP software development isn’t about relaxing coding best practices or writing sloppy code.
+MVP software development isn’t about relaxing coding best practices or writing sloppy code.
 It is about always keeping the core business in mind when developing.
 This means building features that will actually help the business today.
-It’s about prioritising so that those features which have the highest impact are built first.
-While those features that won’t make a huge difference are left for a later time.” –
+It’s about prioritizing so that those features which have the highest impact are built first.
+While those features that won’t make a huge difference are left for a later time. – Michael Houghton

-To know more about the MVP we need to know that what MVP is not
+To know more about the MVP we need to know what is MVP is not

 The early launch of the product is not only the meaning of the MVP.
 Let’s clear that up.

-A half product: This not something that early adopters like and likely want to use the product.
+- A half product: This is not something that early adopters like and likely want to use the product.

-About fast development: Fast development leads to the bugs and other loopholes in the startup or app.
-So MVP is not necessarily about the fast development than the full-featured product.
-MVP helps in the people not finding the bugs, vulnerabilities, broken features, etc.
+- About fast development: Fast development leads to bugs and other loopholes in the startup or app.
+So MVP is not necessarily about the fast development of the full-featured product.
+MVP helps people not find bugs, vulnerabilities, broken features, etc.